Doctoral Research Studentships

 Studentship applications are assessed according to the following criteria:

-The closing date for applications is: 20 January 2020 at 5pm.
+The closing date for applications is: The closing date for applications is: 15 December 2023 at 17.00.